-Bearded dragons can eat between 20 – 50 hornworms per day as juveniles, but as adults, they should be fed more vegetation.
-Adult bearded dragons should be fed the same number (20 – 50), but over one week, however, a proper diet will have between 9 – 15 per week.
+Bearded dragons can eat between 20 – 50 hornworms per day as juveniles, but they should be fed more vegetation as adults.
+Adult bearded dragons should be provided the same number (20 – 50), but over one week.
+However, a proper diet will have between 9 – 15 per week.

 For more details on hornworms, read on.

 In this section, we’ll dice into hornworms and a lot you need to know about feeding them to your bearded dragon.

 What Is The Value Of Hornworms?

 Hornworms are a common type of protein for bearded dragons.